prusti/pcg-docs/src/statements.md

 During this step of the analysis, place conditions are computed for each phase.
 The determination of place conditions is based on the MIR statement; the state of the PCG is not relevant.

-The conditions computed for each phase are as
-follows:
+The conditions computed for each phase are as follows:

 - `PreOperands`: Pre-conditions on the PCG for the operands in the statement to be evaluated
 - `PostOperands`: Post-conditions on the PCG after the operands in the statement has been evaluated
 - `PreMain`: Pre-conditions on the PCG for the main effect of the statement to be applied
-- `PreMain`: Post-conditions on the PCG after the main effect of the statement has been applied
+- `PostMain`: Post-conditions on the PCG after the main effect of the statement has been applied

 As an example, the MIR statement: `let y = move x` would have the following place conditions:

 - `PreOperands`: `{x: E}`
 - `PostOperands`: `{x: W}`
 - `PreMain`: `{y: W}`
 - `PostMain`: `{y: E}`

 <div class="warning">
 TODO: Write a page for each kind of statement.